-Your timetable is available on the Griffith College Portal at Class Timetable in Student and Services.
+Your timetable is available on the Griffith College Digital Campus at My Apps, Timetable.

 1.5 Technical Specifications

 All students must have access to a computer or suitable mobile device.

 2. Aims, Outcomes & Generic Skills

 2.1 Course Aims

 Engineering mechanics is an elective engineering subject which defines a foundation for most engineering disciplines.
 This course aims to familiarize students with the principles of static equilibrium by applying Newton's laws to solve engineering problems.
 Topics include introduction to statics equilibrium of particles and rigid bodies, centre of gravity and centroid, moment of inertia, analysis of truss in 2D, analysis of frames in 3D space, shear forces and bending moment diagrams.